Notre-Dame fire: Fundraising

 There have been many additional pledges for smaller, or undisclosed, amounts.
 A proposal by former minister Jean-Jacques Aillagon that corporate donations for Notre-Dame should get a 90% tax deduction (rather than the standard 60%) was retracted after public outcry.
 Some donors have said they will not seek tax deductions.
-Donors exempted of income tax (more than half of French taxpayers, including working- and middle-class) are not eligible for such deductions.
+Donors exempted from income tax (more than half of French taxpayers, including working- and middle-class) are not eligible for such deductions.

 As of 14 June 2019, only €80 million had been collected.
 The minister in charge of national museums and monuments, Franck Riester, predicted that further donations would materialise as reconstruction work progressed, though it was reported that some who made pledges have renounced them because fundraising has been so successful.
-A year after the fire, close to €1 billion had been received from around 320,000 contributors.
+By September 2021 at least 320,000 donors had contributed over €840 million to the rebuilding effort.

 The current status of the restoration is posted regularly by the organisation the Friends of Notre-Dame de Paris.